Engin-Boot/capture-behavior-of-a-visit-counter-sainitripti/needs-director.md

-  Then calculate count of "visiting specialists" visiting the hospital in the next six hours and store the result in "visiting specialist parking" table in the "visit counter" database with timestamps
+  Then calculate count of "visiting specialists" visiting the hospital in the next six hours and store the result in "visiting specialist parking" table in the "visit counter" database with time stamp